surajsahani/SoundPlay/README.md

 Feeling more anxious than usual lately?.
-The Intention of meditation SoundPlay includes increased focus, reduced stress, and mental health.
+The Intention of meditation SoundPlay includes increased focus, reduced stress, and mental health. and project is built during Pandemic to help people cope-up with their mental Health Recognised by  30DaysOfKotlin Coding Bootcamp organized by Google India 🔍🇮🇳.

 <p align="left">
 <a href="https://play.google.com/store/apps/details?id=com.martialcoder.soundplay">